-You can use bitcoins for all sorts of real transactions.
+You can use Bitcoin for all sorts of real transactions.
 To do so, you first buy bitcoins however you like, either through your credit card, a bank account or even anonymously with cash.
-Then your bitcoins are transferred directly into your Bitcoin account, and you can send and receive payments directly to a buyer or seller without the need for a typical go-between, such as a bank or credit card company.
+Then your bitcoins are transferred directly into your Bitcoin wallet, and you can send and receive payments directly to a buyer or seller without the need for a typical go-between, such as a bank or credit card company.

-Spending or receiving bitcoins is as easy as sending an e-mail, and you can use your computer or your smartphone.
+Spending or receiving Bitcoin is as easy as sending an e-mail, and you can use your computer or your smartphone.
 That simplicity belies the fact that there's a whole lot of complicated math protecting all of these transactions to maintain their legitimacy and security.